eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_index.md

 minutes_to_complete: 40

-who_is_this_for: Software developers
+who_is_this_for: Software developers who want to trace an Arm-based system.

 learning_objectives:
-    - What trace mode best fits your run environment (know your run environment)
+    - What trace mode best fits your run environment
-    - Which trace types are available for your target (which trace to choose)
+    - Which trace types are available for your target
-    - What each trace type can be used for (what trace is used for)
+    - What each trace type can be used for
-    - What tools to use to trace (what tools to use)
+    - What tools to use to trace

 prerequisites:
-    - PLACEHOLDER PREREQ 1
+    - An Arm-based target.
-    - PLACEHOLDER PREREQ 2
+    - Knowledge of the trace implementation of the target.

 author_primary: Elizabeth Weidmann